kcho/linux_tutorial/python_note/python_note.md

 ```

 3. Test
-    1. Create a dictionary called `place_dict_1`, representing a place.
+    1. Create a dictionary called `place_dict_1`.
+Make it to represent a place. eg) your home or office.
         - example keys to use: address, phone_number, number_of_people
     2. Create another dictionary called `place_dict_2`, representing another place.
         - example keys to use: address, phone_number, number_of_people
     3. Create a list called `place_dict_list` and append the dictionaries above to the list.
     4. Get the value of `phone_number` from the first dictionary.
     5. Get the value of `phone_number` from the second dictionary.
-    6. Get the number of people in the first place and second place and add them.
+    6. Get number of people in the first place and second place and add them.
     7. Create another dictionary called `place_dict_3`, representing another lab info.
         - example keys to use: address, phone_number, number_of_people
     8. Add `place_dict_3` to `place_dict_list`.